Here’s info you’ve been seeking about the fat burning effects of brief intense cardio compared to long, light intensity cardio exercise.

 — then it’s time to make a change and take a detour from that dead-end road you’ve been on.

-The best articles about short intense cardio vs. long and low intensity for burning fat are as follows:
+Best articles about short intense cardio vs. long and low intensity for burning fat: